portnov/random-access-file/README.md

 # random-access-file README

-This package is aimed to provide some number of different implementations of random file access members with the same interface.
+This package is aimed to provide some number of different implementations of random file access methods with the same interface.

 It can be of use for implementing multithread read-write random access for large files, for example for DB engines.